DynoDistro/prohairesis/content/posts/decide.md

 draft = false
 +++

-Stoicism, with its roots in ancient Greece, offers a profound philosophy for modern life.
+TEST Stoicism, with its roots in ancient Greece, offers a profound philosophy for modern life.
 One of its central principles, **Prosoche**, is a concept that can greatly enhance our daily existence. 🧘‍♂️ Let's explore the idea of Prosoche in Stoicism and how it can be applied to our contemporary world.

 ## Table of Contents
 1. [Understanding Prosoche](#understanding-prosoche)